sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Scope Of Use : Methods
 - Parameters : It can take String

+Example : I am not using Allure corporate service, no I dont have any example for this.
+This is mainly Used by Allure Enterprise to link test cases with related test methods.

 ### @Attachment :

 - Scope Of Use : Methods